thedogrex/firebase_python_admin/readme.md

-Now you can reboot server machine and it should automatically run all services for blender render.
+Now you need to reboot server machine and it should automatically run all services.
 You can open ip address in browser /index page (it should display a message -> "Firebase admin server is running" )

-Just open <u>http://[your-server-ip-address/index]</u> for check.
+Just open <u>http://18.212.193.101/index</u> to check.
 You may see text message there.

+If you see text message all is working, you can return to the Unity Project repository page and continue.